 There is also interesting potential to integrate medium and high-fidelity crew trainers into collective synthetic training environments.
 Integrating previously stand-alone devices into existing synthetic training environments could further enhance the realism of simulation-based training.
 Connecting more human operators into a common training environment puts more human interaction and decision-making into simulation-based training, with tactical creativity and errors in judgement creating effects in synthetic environments.

 Calian has a long history of working directly with defence customers to deliver on their training needs.
 From the days of paper maps and markers to using virtual and augmented reality in synthetic training environments, Calian delivers military solutions with confidence for no-fail missions.

-Meet the Board Blog Series: Ronald Richardson, Corporate Director and Board Member
+Meet the Board Blog Series: Lori O’Neill, Board Member

 Eight company- and shareholder-elected members make up the Calian Group Ltd. Board of Directors.
 The board contributes to the strategy and governance of Calian.
 This “Meet the Board Blog Series” profiles each board member.